ploomber/ploomber/README.md

 Tasks can be anything from Python functions, Jupyter notebooks, Python/R/shell scripts, and SQL scripts.

-Ploomber provides several features to experiment faster.
 When you're ready, deploy to Airflow or Kubernetes (using Argo) without code changes.

 Here's how pipeline tasks look like: